L-6: MINORS – ENTRANCE AND CERTIFICATION

 At least six (6) credits of the minor must be completed in courses offered by the University or in cooperative degree programs that have been established by formal agreement and approved by the University Faculty Senate.

-At least six (6) credits of the minor must be unique from any other degree or minor earned by the student.
+At least six (6) credits of the minor must be unique from the Prescribed Courses required by the student’s major program(s).

 Some minors are generally intended to add breadth to the student’s academic experience and often will have minimal prerequisite preparation required to begin the minor.
 Other minors are intended to add depth or specialization to the student’s major.
 Therefore, entrance to some minors may require the completion of a number of prerequisites including courses, portfolios, auditions, or other forms of documentation that are not included in the total requirements for the minor.